InnovAnon-Inc/iaroko/README.md

 End-Game Item with Whitelist of Contributors

-I copied the logic from `iadiscordia`, so "it works on my machine."
+I copied the logic from `iadiscordia`, so "it works on my machine," and "it works when I run it."

 - Users can create punchcards and engrave a description on them.
 - Punchcards can be used, and if the description matches a specific hash, the punchcard is converted to a subroutine.